Jet Chip Wasp: Super Bowl LIV game action prior to the play

-After entering halftime with a 10-10 tie, San Francisco took the second half kickoff and drove 60 yards in nine plays, with Emmanuel Sanders catching two passes for 20 yards, Samuel rushing for 14 yards and Juszczyk hauling in a 14-yard reception.
-Gould finished the drive with a 42-yard field goal, giving the 49ers a 13–10 lead.
-Linebacker Fred Warner intercepted Mahomes on the next drive, returning it three yards to the San Francisco 45-yard line.
+After entering halftime with a 10–10 tie, San Francisco took the second half kickoff and drove 60 yards in nine plays, with Emmanuel Sanders catching two passes for 20 yards, Deebo Samuel rushing for 14 yards and Kyle Juszczyk hauling in a 14-yard reception.
+Kicker Robbie Gould finished the drive with a 42-yard field goal, giving the 49ers a 13–10 lead.
+Linebacker Fred Warner intercepted Mahomes on the next drive, returning it three yards to San Francisco's 45-yard line.
 49ers quarterback Jimmy Garoppolo started the ensuing drive with a 16-yard pass to Samuel.
-Three plays later, on 3rd and 8, he threw a 26-yard pass to receiver Kendrick Bourne and then followed it up with a 10-yard pass to Juszczyk on the Chiefs 1-yard line.
+Three plays later, on 3rd-and-8, he threw a 26-yard pass to receiver Kendrick Bourne and then followed it up with a 10-yard pass to Juszczyk on the Chiefs' 1-yard line.
 Raheem Mostert ran the ball into the end zone on the next play, increasing the 49ers' lead to 20–10 with 2:35 left in the third quarter.

-On Kansas City's next drive, they drove the ball to the 49ers 23-yard line.
-On a 3rd and 6, Mahomes threw a pass intended for Tyreek Hill that was slightly behind the receiver.
-Hill tried to reach back for it, but the ball bounced off his arm and was intercepted by cornerback Tarvarius Moore, who returned it seven yards to the 49ers 20-yard line with 11:57 left in the game.
-After the Chiefs defense rallied to force a punt, Kansas City got the ball with 8:53 left in the game.
-After a challenge by San Francisco succeeded in overturning the call on a completed pass that would have secured a first down, the Chiefs faced 3rd-and-15 on their own 35-yard line.
+On Kansas City's next drive, they drove the ball to the 49ers' 23-yard line.
+On a 3rd-and-6, Mahomes threw an intercepted pass intended for Tyreek Hill that was slightly behind the receiver.
+Hill tried to reach back for it, but the ball bounced off his arm and was caught by 49ers cornerback Tarvarius Moore, who returned it seven yards to the 49ers' 20-yard line with 11:57 left in the game.
+After the Chiefs defense rallied to force a punt, Kansas City got the ball back with 8:53 left in the game.
+After a successful challenge by San Francisco in overturning the call on a completed pass that would have secured a first down, the Chiefs faced 3rd-and-15 on their own 35-yard line.